38 Clever Ways to Repurpose Old Kitchen Items

 1. Baking Pan Message Board & Catchall

 Repurpose a cookie sheet and tin bread pan into a lovely message board and catchall.
-To make one, grab an old metal cookie sheet and a loaf pan, drill holes, and attach the loaf pin with small screws.
+To make one, grab an old metal cookie sheet and a loaf pan, drill holes, and attach the loaf pan with small screws.

 I used chalkboard paint from Dollar Tree to make a chalkboard at the top, and you can also use magnets on this board.
 If you plan to use chalkboard paint, I recommend roughing up the surface with light-grit sandpaper before applying it.